vinuthnav/Human_Pose_Estimation/README.md

 4. Verify Installation
 Ensure Python 3.7+ is installed:

-bash
-Copy
 python --version
 Ensure OpenCV and MediaPipe are installed:

-bash
-Copy
 python -c "import cv2, mediapipe; print('Setup complete!')"
 Usage
-Run the Posture Estimation Script bash
+Run the Posture Estimation Script
-Copy

 python posture_estimation.py
 Instructions
 Ensure your webcam is connected and functioning properly.
 A window displaying the webcam feed with pose landmarks will open.
 Press 'q' to exit the application.
 File Structure
-bash
-Copy
 human-posture-estimation/
 │
-├── HUMAN_Estimation_Live(1).ipynb   # Main script for posture detection
+├── HUMAN_Estimation_Live(1).ipynb
-├── Video_estimation.ipynb           # Additional script for video input
+├── Video_estimation.ipynb
-├── requirements.txt                 # List of project dependencies
+├── requirements.txt
-├── Video.mp4                        # Sample video for testing
+├── Video.mp4
-├── Pos_image.png                    # Sample image for testing
+├── Pos_image.png
-├── README.md                        # Project documentation
+├── README.md
 Requirements
 Python 3.7 or higher
 OpenCV
 MediaPipe
 A functional webcam or external camera
 To install dependencies:

-bash
-Copy
 pip install -r requirements.txt
 Customization
 You can adjust the following parameters in the code to fine-tune the performance: